Kia Ceed hatchback - Interior & comfort

 Interior quality and refinement really impress, elevating the Kia Ceed in a tough class

 It’s hard to believe the Ceed is only in its third generation, especially when you sit inside.
-In terms of quality, there’s little to separate it from the Volkswagen Golf, thanks to attractive and tactile surfaces on the dashboard and doors, satisfying buttons and switches, along with an attractive touchscreen.
+In terms of quality, there’s little to separate it from the Volkswagen Golf, thanks to attractive and tactile surfaces on the dashboard and doors, plus satisfying buttons and switches.
+Entry-level ‘2’ models come with cloth upholstery, however mid-spec cars get part faux-leather seats, which go a long way to making the cabin feel a lot more premium.

 Which Is Best?